-To add yet another wrinkle to the decision process, we observe that outside shareholders, who are assumed to have approval rights, also face a trade-off: the expected costs of enhanced entrenchment of the incumbent against a higher firm value due to higher investments.
-If the outside shareholders allow the incumbent to issue both voting and non-voting shares, then the incumbent invests in all available positive NPV projects; but outside shareholders also know that when this additional investment is funded using non-voting shares, the incumbent manager is relatively more entrenched because his private benefits play an enhanced role in potential takeover contests.
+To add yet another wrinkle to the decision process, we observe that outside shareholders, who are assumed to have approval rights, also face a trade-off: the expected costs of greater management entrenchment against a higher firm value from more investments.
+If the outside shareholders allow an incumbent manager to issue either voting and non-voting shares, then the incumbent invests in all available positive NPV projects; but outside shareholders also know that when this additional investment is funded using non-voting shares, the incumbent manager is relatively more entrenched because his private benefits play an enhanced role in potential takeover contests.
 Hence, future takeover attempts are made more costly, which results in lower expected takeover premiums and, consequently, lower firm values.
-However, if outside shareholders force the incumbent to use only voting shares to fund new investments, then he may forgo some positive NPV projects, which is also costly for the outside shareholders.
-For example, DeAngelo and DeAngelo (1985) indicate that there can be an underinvestment problem if the managers are faced with increasing risk of losing control when they fund new projects with voting equity.
+However, if outside shareholders force the incumbent to use only voting shares to fund new investments, then he may forgo some positive NPV projects, which is also a cost for outside shareholders.
+For example, DeAngelo and DeAngelo (1985) indicate that an underinvestment problem can exist if the managers are faced with increasing risk of losing control when they fund new projects with voting equity.

 Taking into consideration all of these possibilities, we propose that differences in investment opportunity sets may help to explain the considerable variation in the effects of dual-class share issues both within and among firms.
-Others have shown that deviations from "one share-one vote" can be optimal, but our paper is the first to integrate the dual-class decision (heretofore viewed simply as of concern in the control literature) into the rich body of research on capital structure and underinvestment.
+Others have shown that deviations from "one share-one vote" can be optimal, but our model is the first to integrate the dual-class decision (heretofore viewed simply as problem for outside shareholders in the control literature) into the rich body of research on capital structure and underinvestment.
 We focus specifically on the firm's decision to forgo positive NPV investment opportunities.4

-4For example, Burkart et al. (1998) show that a dual-class share structure is optimal if the benefits of a higher likelihood of tender offers outweigh the costs of less efficient tender offers; Burkart and Raff (2012) show that even active boards destroy acquisition opportunities for rival managers, thus forcing all firms to pay higher incentives to incumbents; Blair et al. (1989) show that a market for votes can increase efficiency during control contests in the presence of taxes; Neeman and Orosel (2006) show that a contest for votes in addition to a contest for shares can have efficiency advantages; Sercu and Vinaimont (2008) demonstrate with the help of simulations that one share-one vote is never optimal from an entrepreneur's point of view; and more recently, Edmans (2009) and Edmans and Manso (2011) show that shareholders who hold non-voting shares can exert influence through the threat of exit.
-Also, Brav and Mathews (2011) show that separate vote trading can improve overall efficiency.
-In contrast, Masulis et al. (2011) show that control can also be maintained by pyramid structured business groups, which may act as substitute for nonvoting
+4For example, Burkart et al. (1998) show that a dual-class share structure is optimal if the expected benefits of a higher likelihood of tender offers outweigh the expected costs of less efficient tender offers; Burkart and Raff (2012) show that even active boards destroy acquisition opportunities for rival managers, thus forcing all firms to pay higher incentives to incumbent managers; Blair et al. (1989) show that a market for votes can increase efficiency during control contests in the presence of taxes; Neeman and Orosel (2006) show that a voting contest for votes in addition to a contest for shares can have efficiency advantages; Sercu and Vinaimont (2008) demonstrate with

-In a control context, the problem of underinvestment differs considerably from standard underinvestment scenarios: In a control context, underinvestment results from a manager's fear of diluting his control rights - which reduces the likelihood of retaining control of the firm.
-For example, Masulis et al. (2009) find that in quite a few firms with dual-class shares, the largest shareholder does not have a majority of the voting rights; however, if the manager owns an insignificant block of voting shares or owns a large voting block well in excess of 50%, then there is no scope for significant control dilution and hence, there is no underinvestment problem.
-Thus, only when manager voting power is in an intermediate range is there an underinvestment problem.
+In a control context, the problem of underinvestment differs considerably from standard underinvestment scenarios: Here underinvestment results from a manager's fear of diluting his control rights - which reduces his likelihood of retaining control.
+For example, Masulis et al. (2009) find in quite a few firms with dual-class shares, that the largest shareholder does not own a majority of the voting rights.
+However, if the manager owns an insignificant block of voting shares or owns a majority of votes well in excess of 50%, it is easy to show that there is no scope for significant control dilution and hence, there is no underinvestment problem.
+Thus, only when manager voting power is in an intermediate range does an underinvestment problem exist.5